oxctl/tool-support/README.md

 As well as setting the main secret, the JWKs secret needs to be set.
 An example command to do this is this:

-aws secretsmanager create-secret --name tool-support/beta/eb-env/jks-config --secret-binary fileb://tools-dev.canvas.ox.ac.uk.jks
+aws secretsmanager update-secret --secret-id tool-support/beta/eb-env/config-jks --secret-binary fileb://tools-dev.canvas.ox.ac.uk.jks

 ### Proxy Error Handling